antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 `IMessageHandler` consists of one method `Handle` that takes two parameters:
  - `MessageHandlingContext` is an object that contains consumed `BasicDeliverEventArgs` message and the `AcknowledgeMessage` method that allow you to acknowledge that message manually. `AcknowledgeMessage` is safe to call multiple times from client code because the behavior of the method is idempotent, and the real ack will be sent only once.
- - Matching routing key for that message and message handler.
+ - Matching routing key for that message and the message handler.

 If you want to use an async version of the handler then implement your custom `IAsyncMessageHandler`.